-The 2023 survey will occur in the high seas and, therefore, a CITES permit should not be required.
-However, as noted under Item 6.2.3, due to complications encountered when importing samples into the Japan or the US, additional measures may need to be completed several months prior to the cruise.
+The 2023 survey will occur in the high seas.
+A CITES permit should therefore not be required.
+However, as noted under Item 6.2.3, due to complications encountered when importing samples into Japan or the US, additional measures may need to be completed several months prior to the cruise.